 We missed Maine Maple Sunday our first 2 years in Maine.
-Ted and I could not wait to attend our first one.
+Ted and I could not wait to attend our first one in March of 2017.
 We had heard so much about it.
 Initially enticed by trying new things, we were ultimately fascinated by all we learned.
+Be sure not to miss the 35th anniversary of Maine Maple Sunday on March 25, 2018.

 Maine Maple Sunday